Illusive7Man/ObservableForms/README.md

 console.log(form.value.isSubscriber);
 ```

-Descriptions of properties and methods of FormControl and FormGroup can be found at the [codesandbox link](https://codesandbox.io/s/declarations-gqjol).
+Descriptions of properties and methods of FormControl and FormGroup can be found at the following [codesandbox link](https://codesandbox.io/s/declarations-gqjol).

 _Important note: Type checking is available in both JavaScript and TypeScript projects._